 In connection with certain prior period acquisitions, pursuant to the applicable purchase agreements, the Company was required to pay consideration to the prior owners of the applicable facilities should the requirements for continuing employment agreed to in the purchase agreements be met.
 In accordance with Accounting Standards Codification 805, Business Combinations, contingent consideration with a continuing employment provision is recognized ratably over the defined performance period as compensation expense.
 The Company recognized contingent acquisition compensation expense of \$1.5 million for the year ended December 31, 2018 (Successor), \$1.9 million for the four months ended December 31, 2017 (Successor) and \$5.1 million for the eight months ended August 31, 2017 (Predecessor).
-There was no contingent acquisition compensation expense during the year ended December 31, 2019 (Successor).
-The Company recorded the expense as a component of general and administrative expenses in the consolidated statement of operations.
+There was no contingent acquisition compensation expense as a component of general and administrative expenses in the consolidated statement of operations.
 The Company has no further contingent acquisition compensation expense obligations.